r-dube/pickingflowers/uk.md

 # ... in the U.K.

 ## Mobile operators in the U.K.
+As of 2022, the U.K. has four major mobile operators: O2, EE, Vodafone and Three \[Wiki1].

+Back in 2020, O2 was the only operator that did not use Huawei equipment in its mobile network, relying on Nokia and Ericsson instead.
+EE deployed equipment from Huawei, Nokia, and Ericsson Vodafone used Huawei, Ericsson, Nokia, and Cisco.
+Three built its network with Huawei, Nokia, and Samsung
+\[LR2020\].

 ## Huawei's U.K. timeline
 - 2001: Huawei opens first office in the U.K. \[Huawei1\]